Johns Hopkins University

 Reconciling Pandemic Inflation Narratives

 I reconcile the diverging pandemic inflation narratives of Bernanke & Blanchard (2023) and Ball, Leigh, & Mishra (2022).
-One key aspect is allowing for the direct impact of labor market tightness on inflation.
+The key difference between these two papers is allowing for a direct impact of labor market tightness on inflation complementing the traditional wage channel.
+Looking at only the traditional wage impact leads to a low measured impact of labor markets on post-pandemic inflation.
+However, allowing for a direct impact leads to a sizeable role of labor markets.
 Thus, I highlight the importance of the labor market in the recent inflation bout.
 A proper assessment of the relative importance of demand and supply shocks under inclusion of the direct impact channel is currently in progress.

 State Level Inflation Measures